keatonb/Pyriod/README.md

 jupyter nbextension enable --py --sys-prefix ipympl
 ```

 This is a serious work in progress with many planned improvements.
-Please be patient, but also feel free to request new features.
+Please be patient, but also feel free to request new features by raising GitHub issues.